subpolare/python/2023-MolecularBiology.md

-# 🧬 Molecular Biology (Winter and Spring, 2023)
+# 🧬 Molecular Biology

 Introductory Molecular biology classes for high school students based on the [following books](https://disk.yandex.ru/d/pT7b_Ny704gzDg) and various data from modern research.
+The course of winter and spring 2023.

 | № | Links | Hand-drown | Description |
 | :-----: | :-----: | :-----: | :----- |